 They are a registered occupational therapist (AB) with over 20 years of specialized training in inclusive arts and event production, including training with leading integrated and disability dance practitioners around the world.
 Lindsay is also committed to service work that centers social justice and meaningful engagements with equity, diversity, and inclusion.
 They work to mobilize art, including dance, performance, installation, and video, to create and share research knowledges in accessible, evocative, and transformative ways.

-Dr. Keith Fenrich is a Research Associate and Adjunct Professor in the Faculty of Rehabilitation Medicine at the University of Alberta.
+Dr. Keith Fenrich is an Assistant Professor in the Faculty of Rehabilitation Medicine at the University of Alberta.

 His research focuses on the pathophysiology of spinal cord injury in relation to the dynamic cellular interactions that occur after spinal cord injury; promoting functional recovery after spinal cord injury using pharmacological approaches in combination with rehabilitative training to enhance therapeutic neuroplasticity; and developing new methods and devices to better study and administer rehabilitative training after spinal cord injury.

 Dr. Fenrich has spun off 3 FT reach Inc.

 Dr. Giovanni Ferrara graduated in Medicine, at the University of Chieti, Italy.
 He received his specialist training in Respiratory Disease and his PhD in Experimental Medicine at the University of Modena and Reggio Emilia.
 He was a visiting researcher at the New York University, during his PhD.
 His work focused on immunology and new immunologic tests for tuberculosis, and on rare pulmonary disease.